Second time selected for the senior

 Stanton received her undergraduate Bachelor of Arts degree in History at the University of North Carolina at Greensboro.
 While at UNC Greensboro, Stanton was a four-year starter, three-year captain, and was instrumental in the Spartans consecutive Big South Conference crowns.
 During her senior season, Stanton scored 66 runs, eighth best in the nation.

 Over her career, UNC Greensboro posted a 151-72-3 record, and finished as Big South Conference champions twice.
-Stanton is a Charter Member of the Spartan Heroes Hall of Fame at UNC Greensboro.
+Stanton is a Charter Member of the Spartan Heroes at UNC Greensboro.
 The society was created by Stanton and a number of other Spartan students to increase community service outreach programs in the greater Greensboro area.

 The All-Big South performer moved on to Ashland University.
 Stanton was responsible for many assignments within the athletic department beyond her general softball duties.
 The Sharon, Pa., native served as an assistant women's basketball coach as well as assisting the women's volleyball program.
 While at Ashland, she earned a Master's of Education in Sports Science with a stellar 3.85 GPA.

 Stanton acted as a graduate assistant for the Eagles.
 She was an integral part of a nationally recognized program within the NCAA Division II level.
 During her stay, the softball program set a school record for victories in a season (53), won a second consecutive Great Lakes Intercollegiate Athletic Conference (GLIAC) title and earned a second straight NCAA Division II playoff berth.
 In the 1997-98 season, the Eagles finished 53-6, won the conference championship and hosted its regional tournament.
 That season, the entire coaching staff was selected as the coaching staff of the year in the GLIAC.
-All in all, Ashland compiled an 94-23 record en route to successive bids to the NCAA National Tournament.
+All in all, Ashland compiled a 94-23 record en route to successive bids to the NCAA National Tournament.